Tyratox/safe-evaluation-of-mfotl-dual-temporal-operators/README.md

 # Tables

-To look at all tables, simply navigate to the folder `./tables`.
+To look at all tables that resulted from the asymptotic experiments, simply navigate to the folder `./tables`.
+If the tables don't show in the Browser, download the PDFs.

 # Setup for verification